 - Person 1 should get the puppy interested in a treat and back up saying " INSERT PUPPIES NAME HERE Come!"
 Person 2 should hold the puppy back and let the puppy get excited and try to get to person 1 before letting the puppy go.

-- As the puppy gets to person 1, they should reward and then grab the puppy while person 2 comes up to get the puppy interested in a treat and back up saying " INSERT PUPPIES NAME HERE Come!" while Person 1 Holds the puppy back til they are trying to get to Person 2, then let go!
+- As the puppy gets to person 1, they should reward and then grab the puppy while person 2 comes up to get the puppy interested in a treat and back up saying " INSERT PUPPIES NAME HERE Come!" while Person 1 Holds the puppy back til dog is learning all the time they are trying to get to Person 2, then let go!

 - Practice this a couple of times until you feel like your puppy understands the concept.
 Once the puppy understands you won't have to hold the puppy back.